siemens/gencmpclient/doc/cmpClient-cli.md

     Requires for the corresponding key to be given with **-key**.
     The subject of this certificate will be used as sender of outgoing CMP messages, while the subject of **-oldcert** or **-subjectName** may provide fallback values.
-    The issuer of this certificate is used as one of the recipient fallback values.
+    The issuer of this certificate is used as one of the recipient fallback values and as fallback issuer entry in the cerificate template of IR, CR, and KUR.
     When using signature-based message protection, this "protection certificate" will be included first in the extraCerts field of outgoing messages and the signature is done with the corresponding key.